Arctic Cruises

 Will I see a polar bear?

 As with all wild animals, we cannot guarantee you will see polar bears.
-However, the time of year we visit is when bear numbers are at their peak, and our experienced team and crew are aware of the bear’s habitats and are well trained to spot these marvellous creatures in the wild.
+However, the time of year we visit is when bear numbers are at their peak, and our experienced team and crew are aware of their habitats and are well trained to spot these marvellous creatures in the wild.

 Do you provide polar expedition jackets?

 Yes.
-Each passenger travelling on all our Arctic voyages will receive a complimentary polar expedition jacket to wear during your expedition and take home after your trip.
+Each passenger travelling on our Arctic voyages will receive a complimentary polar expedition jacket to wear during your expedition and take home after your trip.

 What clothes should I take to the Arctic?